shrukris/citrix-help-docs.github.io/receiver-for-windows/en-us/4-10/display-view-desktops-in-desktop-viewer.md

 ---
 layout: leftnav
-title: Display your devices in the Desktop Viewer
+title: Display your devices in the desktop viewer
 menu: subnav
 ---